alex-parra/chatli/README.md

-# Go Chatli
+# Chatli

 ChatGPT in your terminal, with your own API key, written in Go.
+Created by Alex Parra · https://linkedin.com/in/alexpds

 ## Usage
 1. Run `go install github.com/alex-parra/chatli@latest`